 Half of the pregnancies in the U.S. are unintended and many people, when they do find themselves unexpectedly pregnant, do not know where to turn for help, said Elizabeth Lunsford, M.D. of Riverside Partners in Women’s Health in Gloucester.
-But thanks to the Care Net Resource Pregnancy Center, there is a place locally that provides practical help – and hope – to women facing pregnancy decisions, Lunsford said.
-Following two years of active volunteer work, Lunsford was named Medical Director of the Care Net Resource Pregnancy Center in June 2016.
+But thanks to Care Net Peninsula, there is a place locally that provides practical help – and hope – to women facing pregnancy decisions, Lunsford said.
+Following two years of active volunteer work, Lunsford was named Medical Director of Care Net Peninsula in June 2016.

 Originally from Charlottesville, Lunsford completed her undergraduate studies at Virginia Tech in Blacksburg and earned her medical degree from the Eastern Virginia Medical School in Norfolk.
 She joined Riverside’s Partners in Women’s Health in 2014 and began treating patients in Gloucester as the health system’s full time OB/GYN physician on the Middle Peninsula.

-Located in Newport News on Jefferson Avenue, the Care Net Resource Pregnancy Center (the Center) offers free laboratory pregnancy tests, ultrasounds to help determine how far along a pregnancy is, consultations for those facing unintended pregnancy, parenting support and post-abortion recovery services.
-The Center has served the region – Newport News, Hampton, Williamsburg, Poquoson, Gloucester, Yorktown and James City County – since 1986 thanks to private donors who fund the Center’s operating costs and volunteers who help staff the services offered.
+Located in Newport News on Jefferson Avenue, Care Net Peninsula (the center) offers free laboratory pregnancy tests, ultrasounds to help determine how far along a pregnancy is, consultations for those facing unintended pregnancy, parenting support and post-abortion recovery services.
+The center has served the region – Newport News, Hampton, Williamsburg, Poquoson, Gloucester, Yorktown and James City County – since 1986 thanks to private donors who fund its operating costs and volunteers who help staff the services offered.

 “Sometimes we treat pregnancy as a one sided unilateral issue,” Lunsford said.
 “Certainly women share a great deal of responsibility, but many men also want to be involved in pregnancy decisions.
-The Center is raising funds to meet growing demand for ultrasound services and to add another counselor to incorporate more services for men.”
+The center has raised funds to meet growing demand for ultrasound services and to add another counselor to incorporate more services for men.”

 ABOUT CARE NET RESOURCE PREGNANCY CENTER: